cyralinc/terraform-aws-sidecar-ec2/README.md

 **Note:**

 - `name_prefix` is filled automatically when you download the Terraform sidecar template from the Cyral control plane.
-If you wish to define a custom name, please keep in mind that its length must be **at most 24 characters**.
+If you wish to define a custom `name_prefix`, please keep in mind that its length must be **at most 24 characters**.

 ## Upgrade Notes